mysociety/fixmystreet/training/citizens.md

 * **enter a nearby street name or area**
   <br>
-  If FixMyStreet isn't sure where you meant, it will offer choices
+  If MakeMyIsland isn't sure where you meant, it will offer choices

 * or **use your current location**
   <br>